 1. Engage the expertise of Forest Fuel Management Specialists

-2. Remove Thousands of tons of dead trees and brush fuel from El Granada’s Quarry-Wicklow by completing the Wicklow Fuel Management Plan by December 2024.
+2. Remove thousands of tons of dead trees and brush fuel from the 23,000 acres of San Francisco Peninsula Watershed lands adjacent to Highway 280 and El Granada’s Quarry-Wicklow Park by completing the Wicklow Fuel Management Plan by December 2024.

 3. Educate the residents and San Mateo County stakeholders how to protect their property in the event of wildfire.